taco-org/tacolens/README.md

 # **Overview**
-TACO-Lens is an Excel plugin that helps Excel users easily explore and analyze spreadsheet formula graphs.
-It is supported by the TACO framework, which efficiently compresses, queries, and maintains formula graphs.
-In TACO-Lens, users can visually inpsect formula graphs in a compact representation and efficiently trace dependents or precedents given a selected spreadsheet range.
+TACO-Lens is an Excel plugin that is supported by the TACO framework, which efficiently compresses, queries, and maintains spreadsheet formula graphs.
+In TACO-Lens, users can visually inpsect formula graphs in a compact representation provided by TACO and efficiently trace dependents or precedents given a selected spreadsheet range.

 The TACO paper is published in ICDE'23 and can be found [here](https://people.eecs.berkeley.edu/~totemtang/paper/TACO-TR.pdf) and the TACO source code is [here](https://github.com/taco-org/taco).